aenthill/aenthill.github.io/docs/03-how-does-it-work.md

 * The event name (a string)
 * The payload (a string too) which contains the data associated to the event

-The last argument have to be optional (for instance, it is never filled by [Aenthill](https://github.com/aenthill/aenthill)).
+The last argument has to be optional (for instance, it is never filled by [Aenthill](https://github.com/aenthill/aenthill)).

 You may now wondering how an *Aent* is able to communicate with another *Aent*.